-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this all original Japanese Domestic Market (JDM)-only 1972 Seiko 6139-6032 Coke here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
-Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
-It has been a feat debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time – the 6139.
+Back in the late 1960's, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
+It has been a feat debated who won, but in the background of this skirmish, Seiko quietly created their own at the same time, likely beating the Swiss at their own game – the Seiko 6139.

 We all know Omega was the first watch on the moon, mostly because Omega won’t let us forget (ever).
-However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after US astronaut Colonel William Pogue, who wore his on the 1973 Skylab 4 mission-despite not obtaining NASA authorization–to time shuttle engine burns due to his familiarity with the watch and trust in its capabilities…trusting the lives of himself and fellow astronauts to the reliability of his Seiko!
+However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after US astronaut Colonel William Pogue, who wore his on the 1973 Skylab 4 mission-despite not obtaining NASA authorization–to time shuttle engine burns due to his familiarity with the watch and trust in its capabilities…trusting the lives of himself and fellow astronauts to the reliability of his Seiko.
 When asked about his 6139, Pogue confirmed the story and sold his in a 2008 charity auction for $6k.

 The 6139 was the first chronograph to have a vertical clutch, a feature considered to be one of the hallmarks of a superior automatic chronograph movement.
 The 6139 features an automatic column wheel timing control and an integrated chronograph, which means the entire movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module.
 The 6139 movement features a single register chronograph allowing time to be measured in increments of 30 minutes.

-1972 Seiko 6139-6032 "Coke" SpeedTimer Automatic Chronograph
+1971 Seiko 6139-6032 "Coke" SpeedTimer Automatic Chronograph

-CRYSTAL: Hardlex crystal, no scratches.
+CRYSTAL: 6139-correct hardlex crystal, no scratches.

-MOVEMENT: Original Seiko 6139B automatic movement, manufactured in December 1972.
+MOVEMENT: Original Seiko 6139B automatic movement, manufactured in May 1971.

 CROWN: Recessed original unsigned stainless-steel crown.